 The discipline of classics studies the civilizations of Classical Greece and Rome, their historical development, the lives and languages of their inhabitants, and what they thought, wrote, and built.
-It also examines the way in which their languages developed in later periods, and Greek and Roman history, literature, and philosophy have been imagined and interpreted in the centuries after antiquity and in various local, national, and international contexts.
+It also examines the way Greek and Roman history, literature, and philosophy have been imagined and interpreted in the centuries after antiquity and in various local, national, and international contexts.

 This is a vast subject, and to do its work, classicists draw on the resources of all branches of the humanities and the social sciences.
-Literary critics, philologists, linguists, philosophers, historians, scholars of religion and material culture, anthropologists, art historians, and archaeologists all contribute to our knowledge of these civilizations.
+Literary critics, linguists, philosophers, historians, scholars of religion, anthropologists, art historians, and archaeologists all contribute to our knowledge of these civilizations.
 For that reason, the types of research projects our students pursue vary greatly in their topic, their approach, and the final form they take.